- Counterfeiting product

 - To search for publications by a specific faculty member, select the database and then select the name from the Author drop down menu.

-Dr. Hubert Pun is the J. Allyn Taylor/Arthur H. Mingay Chair and the PhD Program Director and an Associate Professor at the Ivey Business School (Western University).
-He is a winner to Western Faculty Scholar Award for his research contribution to blockchain business application.
+Dr. Hubert Pun is the J. Allyn Taylor/Arthur H. Mingay Chair and the PhD Program Director and an Associate Professor at the Ivey Business School at Western University.
+He received the Western Faculty Scholar Award for his research contribution to blockchain business application.
 This award "recognize[s] mid-career faculty members with an international presence in their discipline who are considered all-round scholars."

 His research interests include co-opetition, counterfeiting product, and how blockchain can be used as an enterprise solution.
 He has published in Manufacturing & Service Operations Management (M&SOM), Production and Operations Management (POM), Journal of Operations Management (JOM), and other top tier journals.
 Currently, he is serving as a Senior Editor at Production and Operations Management (POM) and an Associate Editor at the International Journal of Production Research (IJPR).